Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 SP USSR after the collapse of the USSR

-After the collapse of the USSR in 1991, the Union of Writers of the USSR was divided into many organizations in various countries of the post-Soviet space.
+After the collapse of the USSR in 1991, the USSR Writers' Union was divided into many organizations in various countries of the post-Soviet space.

-The main successors of the USSR SP in Russia and the CIS are the International Commonwealth of Writers' Unions (which for a long time led by Sergei Mikhalkov), the Writers' Union of Russia and the Union of Russian Writers.
+The main successors of the USSR Writers' Union in Russia and the CIS are the International Commonwealth of Writers' Unions (which for a long time led by Sergei Mikhalkov), the Union of Writers of Russia and the Union of Russian Writers.

-Soil for division united community writers of the USSR on two wings (the Union of Writers of Russia (SPR) and the Union of Russian Writers (SRP)) served as "Letter of the 74s".
-The SWP included those who were in solidarity with the authors of the "Letter of the 74s", the SWP - writers, as a rule, liberal views.
+Ground for separation single community writers of the USSR into two wings (the Union of Writers of Russia (SPR) and the Union of Russian Writers (SWP)) was the “Letter of the 74s”.
+The SWP included those who were in solidarity with the authors of the “Letter of the 74th”; the SWP included writers, as a rule, liberal views.

-Soviet writers and cinematographers in their work repeatedly turned to the theme of the SP of the USSR.
+Soviet writers and filmmakers in their work repeatedly turned to the topic of the USSR SP.

-• The play by V. Voinovich and G. Gorin “Domestic cat, medium fluffiness” is dedicated to the behind-the-scenes side of the joint venture.
-Based on the play by K. Voinov, he made the film "Hat"
+• The play by V. Voinovich and G. Gorin “Domestic cat, medium fluffy” is dedicated to the behind-the-scenes side of the activities of the joint venture.
+Based on the play, K. Voinov made the film “Hat”

-• IN literary novel“A kid in milk” by Yu.
-M. Polyakov, events unfold against the backdrop of the activities of the Soviet writers' organization.
+• IN literary novel“Little Goat in Milk” by Yu.
+M. Polyakov events unfold against the backdrop of the activities of the Soviet writers' organization.
 The idea of the novel is that an organization can make a name for a writer without delving into his work.
-As for the identification of characters with reality, according to the author, he did his best to keep future readers of the novel from false identifications.
+As for the identification of characters with reality, according to the author, he tried his best to keep future readers of the novel from making false identifications.

 Criticism.
 Quotes